 One of the best things about Las Vegas is that you can experience a different country (or even continent) without ever leaving town.

-Hotels like the Venetian, Bellagio, and Caesars Palace transport you to Italy, France, and Egypt, respectively.
+Hotels like the Venetian, Bellagio, and Caesars Palace transport you to Italy, France, and Egypt.
 And that’s just the beginning.
 With so many amazing hotel options, it would be impossible to list them all here.

 28) Go to a spa

-If you’re really on a budget, there are even a few public spas that offer reasonable rates.
-So whether you’re looking for a cheap way to relax or just want to take advantage of Vegas’s abundant spa options, don’t be afraid to explore all your options.
+Even a few public spas offer reasonable rates if you’re on a budget.
+So whether you’re looking for a cheap way to relax or want to take advantage of Vegas’s abundant spa options, don’t be afraid to explore all your options.

 29) See Lake Mead